arc53/DocsGPT/README.md

 ### Run the Backend

 > [!Note]
-> Make sure you have Python 3.10 or 3.11 installed.
+> Make sure you have Python 3.12 installed.

 1. Export required environment variables or prepare a `.env` file in the project folder:
    - Copy [.env-template](https://github.com/arc53/DocsGPT/blob/main/application/.env-template) and create `.env`.